pushpitasaha/StrawberryHuntGame/README.md

 - **Movement**: Control the snake’s movement in four directions.
 - **Strawberry Item**: The strawberry serves as the main asset and food for the snake.
 - **Score Tracking**: Each strawberry eaten increases the player's score.
+- **Audio Integration**: Background gameplay music and eat and collision sound-effects have been applied.
 - **Increasing Difficulty**: As the snake eats strawberries, it becomes longer and moves faster, intensifying the game.

 ## Built With